Taillan/AWS-3-Tier-App/README.md

 ## 4 - Load Balancer

-The Load Balancer Module allow to instantiate a LoadBalancer and linked it to the EC2 Instance created for the front end.
+The Load Balancer Module allow to instantiate a load_balancer and linked it to the EC2 Instance created for the front end.
 The logs are published in a bucket with the good bucket policy

 ```json
 {